create-se4ai/website/blog/2022-09-21-upcoming/index.md

 </div>
 <div class="text">

-On <strong>Wednesday Aug 6th at 11:00AM Eastern.</strong> This time, we will hear from 2 Concordia MASc candidates who are preparing for their thesis defenses in August.
+Please join us on <strong>Wednesday, August 6th at 11:00AM EDT</strong> for a special Summer Edition of Trainee Talks.
+We will hear from 2 Concordia University MASc candidates who are preparing for their thesis defenses.
 First, <strong>Mayra Ruiz</strong> will present her talk on "File-Level Logging Generation for Machine Learning.

 <a href="/blog/2022/09/21/upcoming/event/Trainee_Talks_Aug6th_2025"> <strong>Read More</strong></a>